Updated on Monday, Oct. 21 at 4:15 p.m.

 Rockdale County Commissioner Sherri Washington announced at a press conference on Monday that the county board plans to file a federal lawsuit against the chemical manufacturing company BioLab and its parent company, Kik Consumer Products.

-Washington, who will be filing the lawsuit later in the week on behalf of the board, says that the filing comes in the aftermath of a fire from a BioLab facility in Conyers, Georgia, on Sept.
+Washington, who plans to file the lawsuit this week on behalf of the board, says that the filing comes in the aftermath of a fire from a BioLab facility in Conyers, Georgia, on Sept.
 29.

 Rockdale Commissioner Doreen Williams was one of the residents evacuated alongside her daughter and husband, who both suffer from respiratory issues.